PART 39 - MISCELLANEOUS PROVISIONS RELATING TO HEARINGS

 (f) it involves uncontentious matters arising in the administration of trusts or in the administration of a deceased person’s estate; or

 (g) the court for any other reason considers this to be necessary to secure the proper administration of justice.

-4) The court must order that the identity of any person shall not be disclosed if, and only if, it considers non-disclosure necessary to secure the proper administration of justice and in order to protect the interests of that party or witness.
+4) The court must order that the identity of any person shall not be disclosed if, and only if, it considers non-disclosure necessary to secure the proper administration of justice and in order to protect the interests of that person.

 (1) The court may proceed with a trial in the absence of a party but –